wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 This **crisis**, this chaos, this law of the jungle, this exploitation of the many by the few can and must be solved by planning.

 * Perhaps the greatest problem facing the nation today is the rising cost squeeze, not only upon the rural industries - it has reached **crisis** proportions there, we know - but upon practically all of our export earning industries as well.

+* In addition to these projects, the Rape **Crisis** Centre (Surry Hills), the Pregnancy Help Centre (Strathfield) and the Central Coast Women's Health Services Co-ordinator (Gosford) also receive financial assistance under the Community Health Program, but the latter projects are not classified as women's health centres.

 * That there is a **crisis** in Aboriginal welfare in the South West Land Division of Western Australia resulting from a population explosion, poor housing and hygiene and unemployment and unemployability.